-In the mornings, we will have a staff member stationed near the front entrance of the school at drop-off time.
-You may simply pull up in your car (or on foot!) and drop off your camper with the 'morning host'; s/he will see your child safely into the building and sign in your child for you.
+In the mornings, we will have a staff member stationed near the front entrance of 4544 N. Lincoln at drop-off time.
+You may simply pull up in your car (or on foot!) and drop off your camper with the morning host; s/he will see your child safely into the building and sign in your child for you.
 If you choose to walk your child into the school in the morning, that's okay, too!
 If you do so, you will still sign your child in with the morning host.
 Counselors and the camp leader will be waiting to supervise the campers as they arrive.

 At the end of the camp day, all campers will meet back in the home base room by 11:40 AM for closing activities.
 Your child will be available for pick-up at 12:00 PM.
 In the afternoon, you MUST come into the home base room to sign out your child before your child leaves the premises!

 We strongly recommend that all campers attend for the full camp day (9:00 AM - 12:00 PM) as often as possible.
-If you need to pick up your child before 12:00 PM, please do so at the School at snack time (10:10 AM) only.
+If you need to pick up your child before 12:00 PM, please do so at the School at snack time (between 9:55 and 10:15 AM) only.
 We do not allow pick-ups during class times!
 Please notify the camp leader of any absences (or special pick-ups) as early as possible.

 I am signing up my child for multiple camps around the city, and one of them conflicts with Old Town School camp.
 Can my child attend only a part of a session?